 What costs money: Payment processing (2.9% + $0.60 per transaction, standard market rate), payroll (if you have employees), Wave Advisors (bookkeeping service add-on).

-For freelancers specifically: Wave handles the basics well.
-Connect your bank, categorize expenses as they come in, send invoices, track what’s paid and what’s outstanding.
-At tax time, run a Profit & Loss report, hand it to your tax software, and you’re done.
+For freelancers specifically: Connect your bank, categorize expenses as they come in, send invoices, track what’s paid and what’s outstanding.
+At tax time, run a Profit & Loss report and hand it to your tax software.

 2. FreshBooks — Best for Client-Heavy Freelancers